 Child Criminal Exploitation occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18 into committing crime.
 The victim may have been criminally exploited even if the activity appears consensual.
+It may involve an exchange for something the victim wants, and/or for the financial advantage or increased status of the perpetrator or facilitator.
 Child Criminal Exploitation does not always involve physical contact; it can also occur through the use of technology.